 At all levels of review, before recommendations are forwarded to a subsequent review level, the candidate shall be given a copy of the recommendation five (5) days prior to these materials being placed in the PAF.
 The candidate may, at his/her discretion, request a meeting with the person or group making the recommendation within five (5) days of this notification.
 Such a meeting must take place within ten (10) days of this request.
 However, a faculty member’s right to submit a written rebuttal must be executed within the ten (10) day period stipulated by the Unit 3 Collective Bargaining Agreement.
 A copy of the response or rebuttal statement shall accompany the PAF and also be sent to all previous levels of review.
 This provision shall not require that evaluation timelines be extended.

-At either level of review, but prior to the final decision, applicants for range elevation may withdraw without prejudice from consideration.
+At any level of review, but prior to the final decision, applicants for range elevation may withdraw without prejudice from consideration.

 The recommendation, and the reasons and all rebuttals and responses, if any, shall become part of the PAF.